fluttercandies/extended_text_field/README.md

 2.Not support: obscureText is true.

-3.codes are base on flutter 1.5.7, if any one find some codes are broken, please fix them base on your flutter version, would't maintain codes for every version. and would update codes for stable flutter version as soon as possible.
+3.codes are base on flutter 1.5.7, if any one find some codes are broken, please fix them base on your flutter version. it has not time to maintain codes for every version,sorry for that, and will update codes for stable flutter version as soon as possible.

 ##  How to use it.